About Sarah Wayland

 I received my Ph.D. in 1990 from Brandeis University in Cognitive Psychology; I have worked at Northeastern University, University of Maryland School of Medicine, and University of Maryland’s Center for Advanced Study of Language.
 More recently, I’ve earned my certification as an RDI Consultant.

 I have helped organize numerous conferences designed to help parents and professionals learn more about ways to help their children, and, with Dr. Katharina Boser, have given presentations on the use of technology in supporting children with disabilities.
 Based in part on this work, Dr. Boser and I co-edited a book with Matthew Goodwin called “Technology Tools for Students With Autism: Innovations that Enhance Independence and Learning”.
+More recently I co-hosted the Parenting Autism Summit with Penny Williams.
+We interviewed 32 experts on parenting and autism and posted our interviews online so you can better understand and guide your child with autism.

 I have taken many trainings that inform my approach to helping families.
 Those that have the biggest impact on my work include: